Summer Housing 2020

 - Incoming first-year.

-Summer Room Draw will take place on Friday, May 12, 2017 beginning at 8:30 a.m. in Room 319, Scully Hall.
-Draw times will be posted online on Wednesday, May 9th.
+Summer Room Draw will take place on Friday, May 12, 2017 beginning at 9:00 a.m. in Room 319, Scully Hall.
+Draw times will be emailed to students on Tuesday, May 8th.
 The room selection rules will permit up to 4 students wishing to live together in the same suite the opportunity to do so by allowing them to draw with the person who holds the earliest draw time.
 Students must be present at draw or make proxy arrangements with the Undergraduate Housing Office.
 Anyone missing a draw time, who still wishes to draw a room, must come in to the Housing Office to choose a room, if any are available, and sign a contract.

 Married applicants will be assigned first.